Abstract

 Chae (2023, 2024a) and Hernandez (2023) report a significant anomalous velocity boost at wide separations ($s > 3{,}000$ AU), interpreting it as evidence for Modified Newtonian Dynamics (MOND) and a challenge to dark matter at sub-galactic scales.
 Hernandez et al. (2024) further showed through statistical analysis that the anomaly persists in kinematically cleaner subsamples.
 Chae (2024b) confirmed the anomaly using normalized velocity profiles with increasingly stringent quality cuts, arguing that triple contamination alone cannot account for the observed profile shape.
 By contrast, Banik et al. (2024) argue that their Gaia DR3 analysis is consistent with Newtonian gravity once hierarchical triple contamination is modeled explicitly, and Pittordis et al. (2025) reach a similar conclusion using realistic triple population synthesis, attributing the apparent velocity excess to unresolved inner binaries that inflate photometric masses and bias the velocity ratio.
 The disagreement therefore hinges on whether the observed signal survives stringent quality cuts and whether its separation-dependent morphology can be quantitatively reproduced by triple contamination alone.
 Independent constraints from the vertical dynamics of the Galactic disk add further context, suggesting that the weak-field regime may harbor signals beyond the reach of standard dark-matter models.

-The extension from the universal critical density framework (Smawfield 2025g) to wide binaries follows directly.
-In the conformal sector of TEP, matter proper time is modulated by the universal factor $A(\phi) = \exp(2\beta\phi/M_{\text{Pl}})$, so that in the weak-field limit $\mathrm{d}\tau/\mathrm{d}t \approx A(\phi)^{1/2}$.
-In dense environments the field saturates and its gradient is suppressed; in diffuse environments a residual temporal gradient emerges.
+The extension from the Temporal Topology saturation density framework (Smawfield 2025g) to wide binaries follows directly.
+In the conformal sector of TEP, matter couples to the metric $\tilde{g}_{\mu\nu} = A^2(\phi)\,g_{\mu\nu}$ with $A(\phi) = \exp(\beta\phi/M_{\text{Pl}})$, so that in the weak-field limit matter proper time is modulated as $\mathrm{d}\tau/\mathrm{d}t \approx A(\phi)$.
+In dense environments the source-charge sector continuously suppresses the locally observable Temporal Shear $\nabla \ln A$; in diffuse environments that suppression weakens and a residual temporal gradient emerges.
 The wide-binary test therefore probes the radius at which this pre-screened conformal field first becomes kinematically visible against the Galactic background.

-2. Theoretical Framework: Density-Dependent Screening
+2. Theoretical Framework: Temporal Shear Recovery

-Unlike MOND, which is organized around a universal acceleration threshold $a_0 \approx 1.2 \times 10^{-10}$ m/s$^2$ (Milgrom 1983), the Temporal Equivalence Principle (TEP) is organized around density-dependent screening of a conformal scalar field.
-In the full TEP framework (Smawfield 2025a), matter couples to a physical metric $\tilde{g}_{\mu \nu} = A(\phi)\,g_{\mu \nu} + B(\phi)\,\nabla_\mu\phi\,\nabla_\nu\phi$, where $A(\phi) = \exp(2\beta\phi/M_{\text{Pl}})$ is a universal conformal factor and $B(\phi)$ encodes small disformal deformations.
+Unlike MOND, which is organized around a universal acceleration threshold $a_0 \approx 1.2 \times 10^{-10}$ m/s$^2$ (Milgrom 1983), the Temporal Equivalence Principle (TEP) is organized around Temporal Shear recovery in weak-field environments of a conformal scalar field.
+In the full TEP framework (Smawfield 2025a), matter couples to a physical metric $\tilde{g}_{\mu \nu} = A^2(\phi)\,g_{\mu \nu} + B(\phi)\,\nabla_\mu\phi\,\nabla_\nu\phi$, where $A(\phi) = \exp(\beta\phi/M_{\text{Pl}})$ is the universal conformal factor and $B(\phi)$ encodes small disformal deformations (Smawfield 2025a).
 Wide binaries probe separations and velocities far from the relativistic limit, so the disformal sector is negligible and only the conformal sector matters here.
-In that limit matter proper time is modulated as $\mathrm{d}\tau/\mathrm{d}t \approx A(\phi)^{1/2}$, and the underlying screening transition is associated with a universal saturation density $\rho_c \approx 20$ g/cm$^3$ (Smawfield 2025g).
+In that limit matter proper time is modulated as $\mathrm{d}\tau/\mathrm{d}t \approx A(\phi)$, with $\alpha(\phi) \equiv \mathrm{d}\ln A/\mathrm{d}\phi$ the conformal coupling strength.
+The underlying screening transition is associated with a Temporal Topology saturation density $\rho_T \approx 20$ g/cm$^3$ (Smawfield 2025g), which is not a binary on/off threshold but a non-linear saturation scale of the conformal-factor sector.

 2.1 The Screening Radius

-Here $\epsilon_{\rm env} < 1$ is the pre-screening factor generated by the Galactic environment.
-Two of the three ingredients in this decomposition—$\rho_c$ and the scalar-field equation whose solution determines $\epsilon_{\rm env}$—are already derived in earlier work.
-The universal critical density $\rho_c \approx 20$ g/cm$^3$ is fixed by three independent routes: GNSS atomic-clock networks, the SPARC rotation-curve slope, and magnetar critical periods (Smawfield 2025g).
-The chameleon effective potential $V_{\rm eff}(\phi;\rho)$ whose ground state sets the local screening floor is derived from the TEP two-metric action (Smawfield 2025a, Section 4.3).
-Moreover, the characteristic TEP acceleration $g_{\rm TEP} \approx 5 \times 10^{-10}$ m/s$^2$, extracted from SPARC rotation-curve fits with no reference to wide binaries (Smawfield 2025g), independently predicts the transition scale $R_s^{\rm pred} = \sqrt{GM/g_{\rm TEP}} \approx 3{,}930$ AU—within a factor of 1.5 of the observed value (Section 6.2).
-Including the Galactic external field as an additional screening floor tightens the prediction to $\approx 3{,}340$ AU (factor 1.26).
+Moreover, the characteristic TEP acceleration $g_{\rm TEP} \approx 5 \times 10^{-10}$ m/s$^2$, extracted from SPARC rotation-curve fits with no reference to wide binaries (Smawfield 2025g), independently predicts the transition scale $R_s^{\rm pred} = \sqrt{GM/g_{\rm TEP}} \approx 3{,}831$ AU—within a factor of 1.5 of the observed value (Section 6.2).
+Including the Galactic external field as an additional screening floor ($\eta=2$) tightens the prediction to $\approx 2{,}709$ AU (factor 1.1).
 The wide-binary $R_s$ is therefore not a free parameter of the present analysis; it is an observable whose order of magnitude is already fixed by independently measured scales.

 The absolute value of $\epsilon_{\rm env}$ at a given Galactic position remains calibration-dependent at this stage.
-Numerically, using the sample median total mass ($M \approx 1.2\,M_\odot$), the observed onset corresponds to $\rho_{\rm eff} = 3M/(4\pi R_s^3) \approx 9.2 \times 10^{-18}$ g/cm$^3$, giving $\epsilon_{\rm env} \approx 4.6 \times 10^{-19}$.
-However, the height dependence of $\epsilon_{\rm env}$ is already semi-predictive.
-The chameleon scaling relation for a power-law self-interaction potential $V(\phi) \propto \phi^{-n}$ gives $R_s \propto \rho_{\rm amb}^{1/(n+1)}$, so the ratio of screening radii at two Galactic heights depends only on the ambient density ratio and the potential index.
-As shown in Section 5.2, the canonical Ratra–Peebles potential ($n = 1$) combined with a standard three-component Galactic density model predicts the observed environmental $R_s$ ratio to within $0.8\sigma$.
+Numerically, using the sample median total mass ($M \approx 1.2\,M_\odot$), the observed onset corresponds to $\rho_{\rm eff} = 3M/(4\pi R_s^3) \approx 1.1 \times 10^{-17}$ g/cm$^3$, giving $\epsilon_{\rm env} \approx 5.7 \times 10^{-19}$ within the chameleon-completion benchmark.
+The height dependence of $\epsilon_{\rm env}$ is then semi-predictive within that completion: for a power-law self-interaction $V(\phi) \propto \phi^{-n}$, chameleon thin-shell matching yields the scaling $R_s \propto \rho_{\rm amb}^{1/(n+1)}$, so the ratio of screening radii at two Galactic heights depends only on the ambient density ratio and the potential index.
+As shown in Section 5.2, the canonical Ratra–Peebles potential ($n = 1$) combined with a standard three-component Galactic density model reproduces the observed environmental $R_s$ ratio within $\sim 1\sigma$.
+The TEP-native statement is qualitative—denser environments more strongly suppress the locally observable Temporal Shear—while the quantitative power-law index is a property of the chameleon completion, not of TEP itself.
 Promoting the absolute $\epsilon_{\rm env}$ to a first-principles prediction would require solving $\nabla^2\phi = dV_{\rm eff}/d\phi$ across the full three-dimensional baryonic density field, feasible with existing N-body–scalar-field codes (e.g., Llinares, Mota & Winther 2014).
 The large gap between $\rho_c$ and $\rho_{\rm eff}$ does not imply two unrelated thresholds; it reflects the many orders of magnitude of pre-screening already absorbed by the Galactic halo and disk before the binary's own potential is tested.

 2.2 The Velocity Enhancement Profile